I am an engineer.

 While growing up and going through engineering school, understanding how things worked always intrigued me.

-I got first real taste of applying my knowledge of trigonometry and integrated embedded systems when I got opportunity for an internship – my job was to program servo motor motion controllers for coordinated grinding of silicon wafers.
+I got the first real taste of applying my knowledge of trigonometry and integrated embedded systems when I got the opportunity for an internship – my job was to program servo motor motion controllers for coordinated grinding of silicon wafers.

 Customer support, interfacing excites me.

 I got the opportunity to develop the product roadmaps, to develop and articulate the product value proposition.